 Based on the reports filed by the employer the tax office will normally provide a pre-completed individual tax return.
 This is provided in March in the year after the income year.
 The employee must review the tax return and correct the return by claiming deductions or corrections.

 In Norway, salary is taxed at progressive rates of up to 38.52 %.
 In addition, all members of the Norwegian social security system must pay 8.2 % in employee social security contribution.

 When personnel are supplied to work in Norway, the contractor, the subcontractor and the principal are joint and equally responsible for the withholding of taxes and the payment of contributions to the Norwegian National Insurance Scheme.

-To become acquainted with the relevant laws ans regulations, involves time-consuming investigations.
-If you get an audit inspection, even the smallest error can lead to penalties or fines both for your company and your employees.
+To become acquainted with the relevant laws and regulations, involves time-consuming investigations.
+If you get an audit inspection, even the smallest error can lead to penalties or fines.
+This applies to both your company and your employees.

 When you let Magnus Legal take care of the reporting obligations related to Norwegian activity including payroll services, you are guaranteed a correct assessment for the Norwegian Tax Authorities.
-You do not have to worry about choosing the correct deductions or worry about recent changes in law regulations.
+You will not need to worry about choosing the correct deductions or about any recent changes in legal regulations.